Color-Kinematics Duality and Dual Conformal Symmetry for A Four-loop Form Factor in N=4 SYM: Conclusion and discussion

 .2 cm

-{\it Acknowledgments.} It is a pleasure to thank Yuanhong Guo, Song He, and Chen Xia for discussions.
-This work is supported in part by the National Natural Science Foundation of China (Grants No.~11822508, 11935013, 12047503), and by the Key Research Program of the Chinese Academy of Sciences, Grant NO. XDPB15.
+{\it Acknowledgments.} It is a pleasure to thank Yuanhong Guo, Song He, Congkao Wen, Chen Xia and Mao Zeng for discussions.
+This work is supported in part by the National Natural Science Foundation of China (Grants No.~11935013, 12175291, 11822508, 12047503), and by the CAS under Grants No.~YSBR-101 and XDPB15.
 We also thank the support of the HPC Cluster of ITP-CAS.